 Setting up your development environment

-Install the Android SDK version 7.0 (API Level 24) or higher.
+Make sure you install Android SDK Platform version 7.0 (API level 24) or higher.

-You will need to get the ARCore SDK for Unity.
+You will need to get the Unreal HelloAR sample project.
 You can either:

-Download the SDK Preview for Unity and extract it.
+Download the sample project repository and extract it.

 Clone the repository with the following command: